dlbewley/dlbewley.github.io/_posts/2016-11-14-OpenShift-Cluster-Metrics-and-Cassandra-Troubleshooting.md

 fi
 ```

-So, unless a HEAP_NEWSIZE is defined in the rc a limit of 100MB per CPU core will be applied.
+So, unless a `$HEAP_NEWSIZE` is supplied a limit of 100MB per CPU core will be applied.
 However, [that is bad](https://issues.apache.org/jira/browse/CASSANDRA-8150)?

+## ToDo ##

 At these point we are getting deeper into JVM tuning than I care to be.

+- What is a good value for `MAX_HEAP_SIZE`? [ref1](https://docs.datastax.com/en/cassandra/2.1/cassandra/operations/ops_tune_jvm_c.html), [ref2](http://stackoverflow.com/questions/30207779/optimal-jvm-settings-for-cassandra), [ref3](https://tobert.github.io/pages/als-cassandra-21-tuning-guide.html)
+  - It doesn't look like JMX is enabled since Sysdig is not showing me any detail about the heap usage.
+I think I will increase it to 12GB without having done complete due diligence.

+- Can this value be [injected via the template](https://docs.openshift.com/container-platform/3.3/install_config/cluster_metrics.html#deployer-template-parameters) at deploy time?
+  - Nope.
+I don't see a param in `/usr/share/openshift/examples/infrastructure-templates/enterprise/metrics-deployer.yaml`

+- What is a good value for `HEAP_NEWSIZE`? [ref1](https://issues.apache.org/jira/browse/CASSANDRA-8150)